-Grain Alley falls into a strange situation where you would expect to find rice bowls in the café, but it sells anything but that.
+Grain Alley falls into a strange situation where you would expect to find rice bowls in a place called “GRAIN Alley”, but it sells anything but that.

-When I asked my friends to meet up at this new place at Orchard Central, one went, ”I don’t feel like having grains today…” while another mixed this up with Grain Traders.
+When I asked my friends to meet up at this new spot at Orchard Central, one went, ”I don’t feel like having grains today…” while another mixed this up with Grain Traders.

 The menu features an all-day brunch with items such as Chorizo Shakshuka ($21), Duck Tagine with Truffle Mash ($25), Bratwurst Brunch Platter ($29), Great Greek Salad ($19), Smoked Salmon Croissant ($9, and Vegan Avocado Toast ($11).